walexi/fellowshipai/README.md

-# Edge-labeling Graph Neural Network for one-shot learning
+# Edge-labeling Graph Neural Network for one-shot learning (WIP)

 This is a challenge submission for [fellowship.ai](https://fellowship.ai) cohort 15.